SchedMD/slurm-gcp/test/README.md

     1. wait for the node to return to idle (slurmsync handles this)
     ###### TODO check that the job was requeued?
     6. cancel the job
+- test_prolog_scripts
+  - run a job and check that prolog and epilog scripts ran
 - \[ \] test exclusive nodes
   - Since placement group nodes are also exclusive, this is being tested.
 But a test just for exclusive nodes would be good.